-Notification of the presence of a harmful organism
+Notification of the presence of a harmful organism (2536, 2537)

-1 General information 1.1 Title Confirmed presence of Ralstonia pseudosolanacearum in Germany (Bremen) 1.2 Executive summary In 2024, ginger rhizomes intended for consumption were sampled in retail outlets in a project initiated by the JKI together with the Humboldt University of Berlin.
-Infested ginger was detected in a retail shop in Bremen.
-The ginger originated in China.
-The concerned ginger lot was already sold out to final consumers in the store where the samples were taken.
-2 Information concerning the single authority and responsible persons 2.1 Notification from Julius Kühn-Institut (JKI), Institute for National and International Plant Health, Germany 3 Location 3.1 Location In Bremen 4 Reason of the notification and the pest status 4.1 First finding in Germany or in the area Confirmed appearance of the pest in part of the territory of Germany, in which its presence was previously unknown.
+1 General information 1.1 Title Confirmed presence of Ralstonia pseudosolanacearum in Germany (Schleswig-Holstein) 1.2 Executive summary In 2024, ginger rhizomes intended for consumption were sampled in retail outlets in a project initiated by the JKI together with the Humboldt University of Berlin.
+Infested ginger was detected in two retail shops in Schleswig- Holstein.
+The ginger originated in Peru.
+The concerned ginger lots were already sold out to final consumers in the stores where the samples were taken.
+2 Information concerning the single authority and responsible persons 2.1 Notification from Julius Kühn-Institut (JKI), Institute for National and International Plant Health, Germany 3 Location 3.1 Location In Schleswig-Holstein 4 Reason of the notification and the pest status 4.1 First finding in Germany or in the area Confirmed appearance of the pest in part of the territory of Germany, in which its presence was previously unknown.
 4.2 Pest status of the area where the harmful organism has been found present, after the official confirmation.
 Absent: pest found present but no longer present for reasons other than eradication 4.3 Pest status in Germany before the official confirmation of the presence, or suspected presence, of the harmful organism.
 Present: under eradication, in specific parts, where host crop(s) are grown 4.4 Pest status in Germany after the official confirmation of the presence of the harmful organism.
 Present: under eradication, in specific parts, where host crop(s) are grown

 5 Finding, sampling, testing and confirmation of the harmful organism 5.1 How the presence or appearance of the harmful organism was found.
 Pest related official survey.
-The sample was taken as part of a survey project initiated by the JKI and the Humboldt University of Berlin to obtain information on the pest status of Ralstonia pseudosolanacearum on imported ginger rhizomes in the retail trade.
-5.2 Date of finding: 20-02-2024 5.3 Sampling for laboratory analysis.
-Date of sampling: 10-02-2024 The sample (20 ginger rhizomes) was taken in a retail shop by staff of the Humboldt University of Berlin, Faculty of Life Sciences, Albrecht Daniel Thaer Institute of Agricultural and Horticultural Sciences, Department of Phytomedicine.
-5.4 Name and address of the Laboratory Julius Kühn-Institut - Institut für nationale und internationale Angelegenheiten der Pflanzengesundheit Stahnsdorfer Damm 81 14532 Kleinmachnow Germany Together with the Humboldt University of Berlin, Faculty of Life Sciences, Albrecht Daniel Thaer Institute of Agricultural and Horticultural Sciences, Department of Phytomedicine Lentzeallee 55-57, D-14195 Berlin, Germany 5.5 Diagnostic method According to peer reviewed protocols PM 7/21 (3) - Ralstonia solanacearum, R. pseudosolanacearum and R. syzygii (Ralstonia solanacearum species complex) Methods: PCR according to Pastrik et al. (2002), real-time PCR according to Weller et al. (2000) tested positive.
+The samples were taken as part of a survey project initiated by the JKI and the Humboldt University of Berlin to obtain information on the pest status of Ralstonia pseudosolanacearum on imported ginger rhizomes in the retail trade.
+5.2 Date of finding: 19-02-2024 5.3 Sampling for laboratory analysis.
+Date of sampling: 13-01-2024 and 16-01-2024 The samples (20 ginger rhizomes, 200 g) were taken in two retail shops by staff of the Humboldt University of Berlin, Faculty of Life Sciences, Albrecht Daniel Thaer Institute of Agricultural and Horticultural Sciences, Department of Phytomedicine.
+5.4 Name and address of the Laboratory Julius Kühn-Institut - Institut für nationale und internationale Angelegenheiten der Pflanzengesundheit Stahnsdorfer Damm 81 14532 Kleinmachnow Germany Together with the Humboldt University of Berlin, Faculty of Life Sciences, Albrecht Daniel Thaer Institute of Agricultural and Horticultural Sciences, Department of Phytomedicine Lentzeallee 55-57, D-14195 Berlin, Germany 5.5 Diagnostic method According to peer reviewed protocols PM 7/21 (3) - Ralstonia solanacearum , R. pseudosolanacearum and R. syzygii (Ralstonia solanacearum species complex) Methods: PCR according to Pastrik et al. (2002), real-time PCR according to Weller et al. (2000) tested positive.
 Ralstonia pseudosolanacearum phylotype I was identified using PCR according to Fegan and Prior (2005) & Opina et al. (1997) and by sequencing the PCR products using a barcoding method (according to PCR Wicker et al., 2007).
 5.6 Date of official confirmation of the harmful organism's identity.
-28-02-2024 6 Infested area, and the severity and source of the outbreak in that area 6.1 Characteristics of the infested area and its vicinity.
+19-02-2024 6 Infested area, and the severity and source of the outbreak in that area 6.1 Characteristics of the infested area and its vicinity.
 Physically closed conditions: public site other than greenhouse